zdravkov/kendo-docs/api/dataviz/chart.md

 * value - the category value
 * dataItem - the data item, in case a field has been specified

+> Note: To split the text into multiple lines, you can use a line feed character(\n).

 #### Example - set the category axis template as a string

     <div id="chart"></div>